-Research about intelligent systems interacting in the real world is gaining momentum due to the recent advances in computing technology and the availability of research platforms like humanoid robots.
-Some of the most important research issues are architectural concepts for the overall behavior organization of the artifacts.
-The spectrum spans from mechanisms for action selection in a direct fashion [1] towards research with the target of creating cognitive architectures [2].
-The long-term goal of the research presented in this paper is aiming at incrementally creating an autonomously behaving system that learns and develops in interaction with a human user as well as based on internal needs and motivations.
-The concrete system presented in this paper is called ALIS, an acronym for "Autonomous Learning and Interacting System".
+The concrete system considered in this section is called ALIS, an acronym for "Autonomous Learning and Interacting System".
 It is our current design of an incremental hierarchical control system for the humanoid robot ASIMO comprising several sensing and control elements.
 Those elements are visual saliency computation and gaze selection, auditory source localization for providing information on the most prominent auditory signals, a visual proto-object based fixation and short term memory of the current visual field of view, the online learning of visual appearances of such proto-objects and an interaction-oriented control of the humanoid body.
 The whole system interacts in real-time with users.
-The focus of the paper is not on single functional elements of the system but rather on its overall organization and key properties of the architecture.
+It builds on and extends incrementally the research presented in the previous two sections, i.e. the motion generation and control as well as the visual behaviors.
+The corresponding original publication can be found in [13].
+The focus is not on single functional elements of the system but rather on its overall organization and key properties of the architecture.
 We will describe the architecture by means of a conceptual framework that we developed.
 The clear focus of this framework is to have a general but not arbitrary means for describing incremental architectures, focusing on the hierarchical organization and on the relations and communication between hierarchically arranged units when they are being created layer by layer.
 We are convinced that researching more complex intelligent systems without such a kind of framework is infeasible.

-To our knowledge, ALIS represents the first system integrated with a full size biped humanoid robot that interacts freely with a human user including walking and nonpreprogrammed whole body motions, in addition to learning and recognizing visually defined object appearances and generating corresponding behaviors.
+To our knowledge, ALIS represents the first system integrated with a full size biped humanoid robot that interacts freely with a human user including walking and non-preprogrammed whole body motions, in addition to learning and recognizing visually defined object appearances and generating corresponding behaviors.

-Our architectural concepts point in a similar direction as presented in [3], where a subpart of a mammalian brain has exemplarily been modeled as a hierarchical architecture.
+Our architectural concepts point in a similar direction as presented in [14], where a subpart of a mammalian brain has exemplarily been modeled as a hierarchical architecture.
 We share the view that such kinds of hierarchical organizations are promising for modeling biological brains.
 We go beyond the arguments presented there by considering explicitly the internal representation and the dependencies in the sensory and behavioral spaces.
-This is the main difference to classical subsumption-like architectures as summarized in [4].
+This is the main difference to classical subsumption-like architectures as summarized in [15].
 The approach we pursue is incremental w.r.t. the overall architecture, which goes beyond an incremental local addition of new capabilities within already existing layers.
-This is the main difference to the state of art in comprehensive humanoid control architectures including learning as presented in [5], [6], [7] and [8].
-A similar reasoning applies to the comparison to classical three-layer architectures [9].
+This is the main difference to the state of art in comprehensive humanoid control architectures including learning as presented in [16], [17, 18] and [19].
+A similar reasoning applies to the comparison to classical three-layer architectures [20].
 The hierarchies we are considering are not fixed to the common categories of deliberation, sequencing and control.

-In the next section (II), we will introduce the framework and discuss the biological motivation.
+In the next subsection (5.1), we will formulate the framework and discuss the biological motivation.
 Subsequently, we will present the realized system in more detail.
-In section IV we will report on experiments performed in interaction with the system.
-Section V concludes with a discussion and a summary of the presented work.
+In subsection 5.4 we will report on experiments performed in interaction with the system.